 Here are several recommendations that Graphite employs to help deliver innovative products successfully, and combat the common challenges.

 ‘Business as usual’ is one of the greatest threats to innovation; with individuals preoccupied with the detail of daily challenges and tasks, they are unable to think differently.
 Instead, create space and meet together in workshops with individuals with different skillsets, focusing on thinking more broadly, considering the whole customer journey, the value proposition for customers, as well as trends in the industry.

 It’s important to articulate an idea clearly in order to achieve long-term buy-in, and a clearly defined product strategy is the best way to achieve this; clarifying important aspects including customer and business value, customer audiences, success criteria and budgets.

 Everyone in a business brings their own expertise and responsibility, and so it’s important to work in partnership with other departments to deliver successful products and outcomes.
 We find design sprints as part of design thinking processes to be really useful frameworks to engage individuals in conversations, collectively considering desirability, viability and feasibility, and each suggesting ideas, which are refined, prototyped and tested with customers - gathering important insights and feedback in just a week.

 Test and learn

 Creation of a Minimum Viable Product is the next step in bringing your idea to life.
-In just 3 months it is possible to create an experience which delivers maximum value to a customer and the business in the time available - expressing the vision in a visually rich and technically functional product, and designed to inspire engagement, confidence and support from senior stakeholders and qualitative and quantitative feedback from your target audience, for the next phase of the product development.
+It is possible to create an experience which delivers maximum value to a customer and the business in the time available - expressing the vision in a visually rich product, and designed to inspire engagement, confidence and support from senior stakeholders and qualitative and quantitative feedback from your target audience, for the next phase of the product development.